Ammayi Bagundi: Plot

-Everyone from Sathya's family come to meet Janani and get surprised.
+Everyone from Sathya's family comes to meet Janani and is surprised.
 Janani is fun-loving.
 Shiva does not disclose that he knew Janani before and starts befriending her.
-Dada Giri understands that Shiva is slowly moving away from his wife Sathya and is getting attracted towards Janani.
-So he plans to reveal everything to Janani, so that she will leave the place.
-Dada Giri meets Sathya and misunderstands her as Janani (as Sathya always wears saree while Janani is in modern attire).
-Without knowing that it is Sathya, He reveals all the truth about Shiva's secret love towards Janani and requests her to vacate the place, so that Shiva can lead a happy life with Sathya.
+Dada Giri understands that Shiva is slowly moving away from his wife and is getting attracted to Janani.
+So, he plans to reveal everything to Janani, so that she will leave the place.
+Dada Giri meets Sathya and misunderstands her as Janani (as Sathya always wears sarees while Janani is in modern attire).
+Without knowing that it is Sathya, he reveals all the truth about Shiva's secret love towards Janani and requests her to vacate the place, so that Shiva can lead a happy life with Sathya.
 He is surprised to learn that it was Sathya and not Janani.

-Sathya cries and leaves to her parents' home.when Shiva went to her house she defends her husband before her parents.
+Sathya cries and leaves for her parents' home.
+When Shiva goes to her house, she defends her husband before her parents.
 Janani wants Shiva to meet in a temple.
-Janani asks about his love towards her.
-But Shiva replies that he loved her before and when he realised his wife's love towards him, he changed his mind.
+He asks about his love for her, but Shiva replies that he loved her before and when he realised his wife's love towards him, he changed his mind.
 He also says that he will wait until Sathya changes her mind and returns to live with him.
 But now, it is Sathya disguised as Janani and the meeting plan was set by Janani.
 Sathya feels happy hearing her husband praising her.
 Shiva and Sathya live happily while Janani vacates her flat wishing them good luck.